VijayStroup/Market-Checker/README.md

-# Market-Checker
+# MarketWatch
-Auto Market Checker to notify myself if that market as dropped a threshold amount
+Auto Market Watcher to notify myself if that market as dropped a threshold amount